EulerProject/e3/README.md

 set config \<key\>=\<value\>				| Sets the configuration \<parameter\> with \<value\>
-print config						| Prints the configuration settings load tap \<cleantax file\>				| Loads a tap (taxonomy alignment problem) from a CleanTax file print tap [\<tap\>]					| Prints the current tap, or the optionally provided \<tap\>
+print config						| Prints the configuration settings load tap \<cleantax file\>				| Loads a tap (taxonomy alignment problem) from a CleanTax file clear tap | Sets the empty tap as the current tap print tap [\<tap\>]					| Prints the current tap, or the optionally provided \<tap\>
 print taxonomies [\<tap\>]				| Prints the input taxonomies of the current tap, or the optionally provided \<tap\>
 print articulations [\<tap\>]				| Prints the input articulations of the current tap, or the optionally provided \<tap\>